sephraim/rubiphom/README.md

 ---

-*rubiphom* is a Ruby wrapper for the *phom* R package for computing persistent homology.
+*rubiphom* is a Ruby wrapper for the *phom* R package to compute persistent homology.
 Although *rubiphom* harnesses all the power of *phom* and its native language R, you do not actually need to know R. Just pure, shiny Ruby.

 For further questions on the *phom* package, what it does, and how to use it, please refer to the [offical *phom* documentation](http://cran.r-project.org/web/packages/phom/phom.pdf).
-All R examples you see here are take from that documentation.
+All R examples you see here are taken from that documentation.

+## Release
+Version 1.0.0 (C) 2013

 ## Usage
-Note that all plots are written to PDFs (1 plot per PDF) in the same directory from which your script is run.
+All plots are written to PDFs in the same directory from which your script is run.
 Each PDF contains one plot and is named according to your plot title (plus a random, unique ID).
 If no plot title is provided, a random, unique file name will be chosen.

 ### Example 1

 Use *rubiphom* in your Ruby script as follows:

     require './rubiphom.rb'

     rp = Rubiphom.new